 Center-mount metal glides are mounted in the center of the underside of the drawer.
 They are not as stable as their solid wood counterpart and are cheaper than comparable side glides as the glide cost is much less per drawer.
 The best bedroom furniture will not use center metal glides as they have more side to side movement which stresses both the glides and mounting screws leading to a higher failure rate.

-Side-mounted metal glides are stronger and more stable than center mount but less attractive as they are visible on each side of the drawer box marring the beauty of a solid wood dresser when the drawers are open.
-Additionally they are more likely to catch and snag clothing.
-They are frequently used in office furniture, such as file cabinets as they typically have a high load capacity.
+Side-mounted metal glides are stronger and more stable than center mount but are less attractive.
+They are visible on each side of the drawer box marring the beauty of a solid wood dresser when the drawers are open.
+Additionally, they are more likely to catch and snag clothing.
+They are frequently used in office furniture, such as file cabinets, as they typically have a high load capacity.

-Undermounted metal glides offer the improved stability of side-mounted slides but are “hidden” on the left and right side underneath the drawers.
+Undermounted metal glides offer the improved stability of side-mounted slides but are “hidden” on the sides underneath the drawers.
 Their zero-visibility allows a full appreciation of well-crafted solid wood drawer boxes.
 The under-mount glides receive the least amount of stress on the sliding mechanism offering superior performance when compared to side glides of equal build quality.